-Dynamic Hammock Predication (DP) (Klauser et al. 1998) is loosely related to the FGCI concepts developed in this paper, only in that both techniques exploit if-then-else constructs.
+Dynamic Hammock Predication (DP) [23] is loosely related to the FGCI concepts developed in this paper, only in that both techniques exploit if-then-else constructs.
 There are clear distinctions: 1) FGCI places full trust in branch prediction and reduces penalties when mispredictions do occur, whereas DP eagerly executes multiple control dependent paths in anticipation of mispredictions.
 2) FGCI implements dynamic detection of control flow constructs, whereas DP still requires the compiler to identify and mark if-then-else regions for predication (FGCI could make DP fully dynamic).
 3) Our FGCI algorithm dynamically analyzes arbitrarily complex, nested forward-branching code, whereas DP is restricted to regions containing only a single conditional branch.

-The SIMP architecture (Murakami et al. 1989) fetches multiple control dependent paths after a branch.
+The SIMP architecture [33] fetches multiple control dependent paths after a branch.
 Special hardware 1) detects re-convergence and 2) establishes all potential data dependences between control independent instructions and instructions before the re-convergent point.
-The result is an interesting predication/control independence hybrid: instructions are selectively discarded but not inserted (similar to predication approaches); data dependent/control independent dent instructions may re-issue several times due to having multiple, alternative data dependences (similar to control independence approaches).
+The result is an interesting predication/control independence hybrid: instructions are selectively discarded but not inserted (similar to predication approaches); data dependent/control independent instructions may re-issue several times due to having multiple, alternative data dependences (similar to control independence approaches).

-Vajapeyam and Mitra (1997) and Rotenberg et al. (1997) described the advantages of trace processors in terms of complexity and performance.
-Control independence in trace processors is briefly introduced by Rotenberg et al. (1997) but, because it is not the focus of that paper, the major issues are not formalized, conveyed, nor fully understood.
+The advantages of trace processors in terms of complexity and performance are discussed in [4,5].
+Control independence in trace processors is briefly introduced in [5] but, because it is not the focus of that paper, the major issues are not formalized, conveyed, nor fully understood.
 The problem is not formalized in terms of FGCI and CGCI control flow management, and trace-level reconvergence and its implications to trace selection are not discussed.
-Performance gains are observed in only two of the benchmarks and these gains are due to manually-inserted, FGCI-like trace selection hints conveyed in the benchmark binaries; PEs are managed in a fifo queue so CGCI is not explicitly exploited.
+Performance gains are observed in only two of the benchmarks and these gains are due to manually-inserted, FGCIlike trace selection hints conveyed in the benchmark binaries; PEs are managed in a fifo queue so CGCI is not explicitly exploited.